Code-Institute-Submissions/YogaCity/README.md

 __Home page / index.html__<br>
 Starting with a big image, full width on all devices.<br>
+When hover over the big image, there will appear a text quote in the top center in black.<br>
 Followed by a white block with text. <br>
 The titles and the sign up link are color gold. <br>
 The sign up link will link to the _sign-up_ page.<br>